MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-compositcontrol.md

 ---
-title: Add component dialogs to your bot | Microsoft Docs
+title: Manage dialog complexity | Microsoft Docs
 description: Learn how to modularize your bot logic using component dialogs in the Bot Framework SDK.
 keywords: composite control, modular bot logic
 author: v-ducvo